-- Threat DV URL Reputation Feed
+- Threat DV URL Reputation Feed on page 5

-- User-Defined URL Entries
+- User-Defined URL Entries on page 7

-- Deep Discovery integration
+- Deep Discovery integration on page 7

 Threat DV URL Reputation Feed

 Because the threat status of a website can change continuously, you can rely on a feed from the Threat Digital Vaccine (Threat DV) to keep your lists current.
 The Threat DV feed contains a database of URLs considered to be malicious.